azimuth-cloud/azimuth-config/docs/configuration/13-access-control.md

 # Access control

-Azimuth allows access to platform types, to be restricted on a per-platform type and per-tenant basis, allowing different platform types to be made available to different tenants as required.
+Azimuth allows access to platform types to be restricted on a per-platform type and per-tenant basis, allowing different platform types to be made available to different tenants as required.